jeffpar/pcjs/software/pcx86/sw/misc/pcsig/index.md

 ---

-The PC Software Interest Group, aka PC-SIG, began distributing public domain software and shareware on 5.25-inch diskettes in the early 1980s, and over the next 10 years or so, the collection grew to thousands of diskettes.
+The PC Software Interest Group, aka PC-SIG, began distributing public domain software and shareware on 5.25-inch diskettes in the early 1980s, and over the next 10 years or so, the [PC-SIG Library](/blog/2023/04/06/) grew to thousands of diskettes.

 To search the collection, try the new [Search](#search-the-pc-sig-collection) feature below.
-For some background information on this collection, see the [blog post](/blog/2023/04/06/).

-{% include machine.html id="ibm5160" %}
+{% include machine.html id="pcsig" %}

 ### Search the PC-SIG Collection